aws-samples/amazon-sagemaker-secure-mlops/README.md

 ```

 We apply the same setup for the data encryption key **(3)**, whose policy **(4)** grant access to the principals in the target accounts.
-SageMaker model-hosting endpoints are placed in the VPC **(6)** in each of the target accounts.
+SageMaker model-hosting endpoints are placed in a VPC **(6)** in each of the target accounts.
 Any access to S3 buckets and KMS keys happens via the corresponding VPC endpoints.
-The ids of these VPC endpoints are added to the Condition statement of the S3 bucket and KMS keys resource policies.
+The IDs of these VPC endpoints are added to the Condition statement of the S3 bucket and KMS keys resource policies.

 ```json
 "Sid": "DenyNoVPC",